Manipur

 Numerous human rights violations were also reported during this conflict, with 220 churches, 116 villages, and 39 houses being burnt down and destroyed during this ethnic conflict.
 Despite multiple appeals and redressal requests, allegedly no action was taken by the state government to address the concerns of the people, local organisations, and representative bodies in due time, which further fueled the rising tensions.

-As of October, all the displaced people, including children, from K. Songjang are taking shelter in the next Kuki village of Joujangtek, about 4 kilometres away.
+As of October 2023, all the displaced people, including children, from K. Songjang were taking shelter in the next Kuki village of Joujangtek, about 4 kilometres away.

 Fact Sheet